spencerthayer/2024-Election-Polling-Analysis/readme.md

 - These weights are assigned using a dictionary and can be adjusted in `config.py` or via the Streamlit app to reflect changes in voter behavior or to conduct sensitivity analyses.

 ### 7. State Rank Weight

-The **State Rank Weight** integrates the electoral significance, political leaning, and current forecasts of each state into the overall weighting of polls.
-This weight ensures that polls from states that are more influential in the electoral college, have competitive political landscapes, and are projected to have close races are given greater consideration in the analysis.
+The analysis incorporates both state-specific rankings and special handling for national polls to ensure a comprehensive and nuanced approach to poll weighting.

+#### 7.1 State Rank Weight

-**Objective**: To calculate a weight for each poll based on the state's electoral importance, partisan classification, and current election forecasts, thereby prioritizing polls from significant and competitive states.
+**Objective**: To calculate a weight for each state poll based on the state's electoral importance, partisan classification, and current election forecasts, thereby prioritizing polls from significant and competitive states.

 **Mathematical Formulation**: